-If you are a Ph.D. student in the humanities and social sciences, you are eligible for a guaranteed teaching position or its equivalent if you have no other source of funding.
-In your sixth year, you will be supported at the same level as your department’s standard stipend for the nine-month academic year.
+If you are a Ph.D. student in the humanities and social sciences, you may be eligible for a guaranteed teaching position or its equivalent if you have no other source of funding.
+If you are approved for Sixth-Year Funding, you will be supported at the same level as your department’s standard stipend for the nine-month academic year.

-, such as an assistantship in one of Yale’s collections, in digital humanities, or in the teaching of writing or other skills.
-If no appropriate position is available, but you have been approved under the initiative, you will nonetheless continue to receive the stipend.
+Teaching positions under the Sixth-Year Initiative may be within or outside of your department or program, or in newly identified areas of professional development, such as an assistantship in one of Yale’s collections, in digital humanities, or in the teaching of writing or other skills.
+If no appropriate position is available, but you have been approved by your department under the initiative, you will nonetheless continue to receive the stipend.

-Eligibility for this funding is usually determined in the spring, when programs identify which fifth-year students are on track to complete their dissertations in the following year.
+Eligibility for this funding is usually determined in the spring, when programs identify which fifth-year students are on track to complete their dissertations in a timely fashion.

 To be eligible for funding through the Sixth-Year Initiative, you must: